Commutator width in the first Grigorchuk group: Introduction

 A self-similar group may be specified by giving a set $S$ of generators, some relations that they satisfy, and defining $\Psi$ on $S$.
 There is then a maximal quotient $\Gamma$ of the free group $F_S$ on which $\Psi$ induces an injective homomorphism to $\Gamma\wr S_n$.

 The first Grigorchuk group $G$ may be defined in this manner.
 It is the group generated by $S=\{a,b,c,d\}$, with $a^2=b^2=c^2=d^2=bcd=\id$, and with

 Here are some remarkable properties of $G$: it is an infinite torsion group, and more precisely for every $g\in G$ we have $g^{2^n}=\id$ for some $n\in\NN$.
 On the other hand, it is not an Engel group, namely it is not true that for every $g,h\in G$ we have $[g,h,\dots,h]=\id$ for a long-enough iterated commutator~\cite{Bartholdi:Engel}.
 It is a group of intermediate word growth~\cite{Grigorchuk:Milnor}, and answered in this manner a celebrated question of Milnor.
+For more information about the Grigorchuk group, see the extensive survey~\cite{Grigorchuk:Survey}.

 We have decided to concentrate on the first Grigorchuk group in the computational aspects of this text; though our code would function just as well for other examples of self-similar branched groups, such as the Gupta-Sidki groups~\cite{Gupta-Sidki:PGroups}.